-At age 27, Dave Greszczyszyn appeared to be living the Canadian dream as a full-time teacher at Mayfield Secondary School in Caledon, Ont.
+At age 27, Dave Greszczyszyn appeared to be living the Canadian dream as a full-time teacher.

 He made decent money.
 He started paying off his student loans.
 He taught subjects he liked (physical education and science) in a school he loved.

 But the one-time competitive rugby and hockey player wondered if he just might have fast-forwarded into responsible adulthood.

 So one Friday, Greszczyszyn — better known by his friends as Grizz —called in sick for work and flew out to Calgary to try skeleton at Winsport's Canada Olympic Park.
 He quietly borrowed a speed suit — one that just happened to resemble a cow in honour of Halloween — from a student.

 "I didn't realize that it would be that hard going down the track ," he says, laughing at the memory of his maiden voyage.
 "And after hitting a couple of walls, I pretty much had no arms left.
 I had to duct-tape the arms and buy the guy a new speed suit when I got back."

 Upon returning to the classroom, a battered and bruised Greszczyszyn couldn't shake the thought of skeleton.